sebasmonia/dotfiles/DygmaRaise/README.md

 Since I activate this layer on the right side, it has arrows on left side, but with the Alt modifier applied.
 They can be used to move between chats in Signal and Discord, for example.
-In addition, around the arrows there's a couple Firefox-oriented bindings: Ctrl+Shift+Tab and Ctrl+Tab to move between tabs, Ctrl+Shift+T to reopen the last tab, etc. There's also a dedicate Ctrl+Shift+L key for Bitwarden's auto-complete in web pages.
+In addition, around the arrows there's a couple Firefox-oriented bindings: Ctrl+Shift+Tab and Ctrl+Tab to move between tabs, Ctrl+Shift+T to reopen the last tab, etc. There's also a dedicated Ctrl+Shift+L key for Bitwarden's auto-complete in web pages.
-The right side has mouse keys, which I would use locking the layer (so having both activation and keys on the same side is not as uncomfortable).
-Mouse buttons to click are on the sides of "up" plus thumb keys, middle click below the arrows, the scrool wheel on the side.
+The right side has mouse keys, which I would use locking the layer (so having both activation and keys on the same side is not a problem).
+Mouse buttons to click are on the sides of "up" , middle click below the arrows, the scrool wheel on the side.
 After adjusting the settings for mouse speed and acceleration, this setup has been convenient here and there.
-Finally, the number row is for F-keys, so this layer has the same modifiers as Layer 1, to allow for Ctrl+F1, Shift+F1, etc.
+Finally, the number row is for F-keys, so this layer has all modifiers (in standard position, and also in Layer 1 position), to allow for Ctrl+F1, Shift+F1, etc.

 ![Layer 2](pictures/Layer-2-FKeys-Browser-Mouse.png)